teemraj12/India-To-Europe-Export-Dashboard/README.md

-# 📊 India to Europe Export Dashboard
+# 📊 India to Europe Export Dashboard  (with Excel and Power BI)

 ## 🚀 Overview
 This dashboard provides a **comprehensive analysis of exports from India to Europe**, showcasing trade trends, export volume, value, transportation modes, and destination insights.
 It helps users understand key export categories, top trading partners, and logistics involved in the export process.